Strained network capacity

 EBlink’s FrontLink products offer mobile operators a cost effective and flexible solution to connect multi-carrier remote sectors to a BBU.
 The system’s unmatched flexibility and capacity makes it possible to place a sector remotely from the central site at optimal locations such as other buildings, or across a highway, river, or other obstacles.
 This solution avoids traditional RF problems such as shadowing or interference.

 EBlink’s wireless fronthaul technology is also well-suited for micro sectors and small cells deployment.

-Mobile operators can easily and cost-effectively install mini-RRH in urban areas that are hooked to baseband and backhaul resources (for instance at surrounding macro sites), avoiding the burden of getting authorization to deploy fiber connection across streets and inside buildings.
+Mobile operators can easily and cost-effectively install mini-RRH in urban areas that are connected to baseband and backhaul resources (for instance at surrounding macro sites), avoiding the burden of getting authorization to deploy fiber connections across streets and inside buildings.

 EBlink’s wireless fronthaul solution is suitable for non-distributed and distributed architecture, in particular for cloud RAN deployments.

 Installing remote radios on utility or light poles is a cost-effective way of enhancing coverage and expanding capacity.

 Operators are constantly looking for ways to improve their service and accomodate the fast growing demand for wireless data and internet created by the soaring use of smartphones and tablets.

 EBlink’s wireless fronthaul modules can be installed on utility and light poles, offering an easy way for operators to bring coverage and capacity along roads, near parks and in residential areas, as a complement to their macro sites.